jGohan-cpu/C-My_Own_Printf/README.md

 ## **💡Synopsis**

   This repository holds all the code necessary for our custom printf function to run.
-Our printf currently handles the input is receiving to return an output.
+Our printf currently handles the input is receiving to return an output and prints it

 [Back to Top](#project-name)